The Capitals, on the brink of early elimination again, will try to bounce back in Game 5

-So Saturday afternoon, Wilson sauntered out at the team’s practice facility in Arlington, joining a handful of teammates for an optional skate, none of them knowing whether it would be their final off-day workout of the season.
+So on Saturday afternoon, Wilson sauntered out at the team’s practice facility in Arlington, joining a handful of teammates for an optional skate, none of them knowing whether it would be their final off-day workout of the season.

 “Your experience tells you today is a new day, tomorrow is another new day after that.
 I think we know [Game 4] wasn’t good enough,” Wilson said.
 “It was one bad game, and we have to move forward.”

-The Capitals find themselves on the brink of another first-round playoff exit, which would be their third in as many years after claiming their first Stanley Cup title in 2018.
+The Capitals find themselves on the brink of another first-round playoff exit, which would be their third in as many years after they claimed their first Stanley Cup title in 2018.
 To keep its season alive, Washington will need a drastic turnaround from Friday night’s lifeless showing, when they produced just 20 shots, went 1 for 7 on the power play and were a step behind the speedy Bruins from the outset in a 4-1 loss.

 Game 5 is Sunday night at Capital One Arena.